Visit Lake Orta

-It is often said that the Italians who know about Orta prefer to keep it a secret to avoid it becoming as commercialised as the larger lakes.
-The lake itself is in a picturesque setting surrounded by woods and hills.
+The lake is in a picturesque setting surrounded by woods and hills, and it is often said that the Italians who know about Lago d'Orta prefer to keep it a secret to avoid it becoming as commercialised as the larger lakes.
+In any case both the town of Orta San Giulio and the lake are extremely pretty and a visit is highly recommended.

-The small town of Orta San Giulio is on the hillside on the south-eastern edge of the lake, and is an interesting place to start a visit, with an attractive historical centre bearing witness to a wealthy past.
+The small town of Orta San Giulio is the most important place on the hillside on the south-eastern edge of the lake is the most important settlement on the shores of Orta and an interesting place to start a visit, with an attractive historical centre bearing witness to a wealthy past.

 The village is looked down on by the sanctuary of Sacro Monte - the path to the sanctuary has some especially good views across the lake, and passes 21 little chapels en-route.
 The ensemble is dedicated to St Francis of Assissi.